In a crypto-economic trading platform:

 What we propose is a market design where “the network is the exchange”.
 We strongly believe that this design would allow for registration with the SEC as a broker-dealer running an Electronic Communication Network (ECN) which is a subset of a Alternative Trading System (ATS) .
 Getting approval for an ECN would be must faster than getting approval as an exchange.

-- high frequency, many-to-many Myerson “take it or leave it” (TIOLI) pub-sub
+- messages in form of Myerson “take it or leave it” (TIOLI) bid-asks

 - discrete time, batch process (i.e. events) following Eric Budish’s work on continuous time design flaw in HFT platforms